zavalab/ADAM_Documentation/dashboard_new_model.md

 </p>

 <p>
     The time basis is up to you.
-Just keep in mind that you will need to have your data in terms of that time basis; additionally, the results will be in the selected time units.
+Just keep in mind that you will need to have your data in terms of your selected time basis; additionally, the results will be in the selected time units.
 </p>

 <p>